If you are unable to connect to your hue bridge, there’s a few things we need to confirm first.

 - Power – 1st Light means your bridge is getting power. if this light is not on, make sure your bridge power adapter is plugged in.

 - Network – 2nd Light solid means you are connected to your network, if it is flashing it is not making a connect or is plugged into the wrong device.

-- 3rd light is your portal/internet light, if it is flashing it means it is not making an internet connection or it is not reaching the meethue.com portal.
+3rd light is your portal/internet light, if it is flashing it means it is not making an internet connection or it is not reaching the meethue.com portal.
 In recent cases this can also mean Philips is performing maintenance and the portal may be temporarily unavailable.